dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ## 1 - What to know first

 The subject of light is a little involved with three.js, but should not be to hard to do for most javaScript developers that have some experience.
 If you still need to take a step back when it comes to the very basics of threejs I will be keeping these examples fairly simple, but it would likely be best to start out with some kind of [getting started post on threejs](/2018/04/04/threejs-getting-started/).
+So I will not be getting into the very basics of threejs and javaScript here.
+However I will mentioning a few things in this section that you should have an understanding of before continuing to read he rest of this post.

+### 1.1 - Know a thing or two about materials

-Beyond knowing how to add a light source it is also required to know that not all materials will respond to light such as the basic and normal materials.
+Beyond knowing how to add a light source, or any kind of object to a scene, it is also required to know that not all materials will respond to light such as the basic and normal materials.
 When I work with light I often go with the standard material, but there are some additional options when it comes to materials.

 ## 2 - Directional Light threejs example